osrf-migration/srcsim-wiki/cloud.md

 # One-time setup

+To use CloudSim, you'll need to:

+1. Create a CloudSim account
+1. Host your field computer code on a GitHub repository (public or private)

-## Sign-up
+### Sign-up into CloudSim

 1. Sign up with a Google account at https://cloudsim.io
+1. Email `cloudsim@osrfoundation.org` to request access, stating:
+    * the email you used to sign up
+    * the name of your team.
-1. Email cloudsim@osrfoundation.org to request access.
-Wait to hear confirmation, then log out and back in.
+1. Wait to hear confirmation, then log out and back in.

+> Only the first user of a team needs to send an email to OSRF.
+After one user has been added, they can add other CloudSim users to the team as long as they've created accounts.

 ### Github deploy key